UBC Tech Co-op Grant student valuable addition to Lighthouse Labs team

 Remy: How successful our experience was with the first hire and attention to discrete follow up with the student as well as the employer.
-In general, I think the initiative is awesome, both in what it is doing for tech and A new method, idea or product. organizations in BC, as well as the opportunities it is creating for Canadian post-secondary students to get their foot in the door within the tech community.
+In general, I think the initiative is awesome, both in what it is doing for tech and innovation organizations in BC, as well as the opportunities it is creating for Canadian post-secondary students to get their foot in the door within the tech community.

 Q: What are some company milestones you’re most looking forward to in the year ahead?
 Or are there any recent successes you’d like to talk about?

 Remy: We recently launched a new, extended 12-week curriculum.
 Building on the success of our previous program, we deepened the fundamental foundations to further equip students with more of the skills they need for a competitive industry.
 We also qualified for Student Aid in British Columbia, and we just celebrated one year of Devhub, our co-working space in Vancouver.
 In the coming months, we’re expanding our offerings across the country, starting with the launch of Bootcamp in Ottawa.

 Are you looking to hire a co-op student this summer to grow your business?
 Apply today get up to $10,800 per year to hire a student through our Tech Co-op Grant program.